digitalbazaar/jsonld.js/README.md

 ### Using with React Native

-Using this library with React Native requires the [`data-integrity-rn`](https://github.com/digitalcredentials/data-integrity-rn) polyfill to be imported before this library:
+Using this library with React Native requires a polyfill such as [`data-integrity-rn`](https://github.com/digitalcredentials/data-integrity-rn) to be imported before this library:

 ```js
 import '@digitalcredentials/data-integrity-rn';